zordius/webtasks/README.md

 Make developer decouple complex web application logic into small logic pieces to help them reuse them, and speed up implement and testing.

+* All logical components are webtasks in commonjs.
+* All webtask are async.

 **Logical components in this framework**

 * **Input**: focus on deal with params or other request based inputs